If you think we're on the run?

 Sometimes referred to as the "Friendly Invasion" or the "Benevolent Occupation", central and southern England played an ambivalent host to hundreds of thousands of US servicemen during the war years, particularly during the buildup to the Normandy Invasion.
 Some areas of the country that had never even seen a foreigner before were overrun by strangers in olive drab, and the US 8th and 9th Air Forces eventually outnumbered the RAF.
 The village road systems were stretched to accommodate tens of thousands of over-sized lorries.
 Some rural areas actually had more military age American men than British as the locals were all either working in war industries or away serving elsewhere.

 For many Britons, in particular the young ones, it was their first exposure to another culture.
 Some things, like American music and American egalitarianism were to have significant influence on postwar life.
 (But not, as the legends would have it, baseball, which was actually more popular in interwar Britain than it is today.)
 It was also their first exposure to some less welcome things, like overt racial segregation and sexually transmitted diseases.
-For the Americans it was a pleasant respite or interlude between or before the unpleasant realities of combat, and a useful introduction to the people they'd been sent to help.
-Nor was the exchange entirely one-way, as tens of thousands of Royal Navy, Royal Air Force, and Fleet Air Arm personnel were sent "stateside" for training, taking advantage of America's weather and wide-open (and enemy free) skies and harbors.
+For the Americans it was a pleasant respite or interlude between or before the unpleasant realities of combat, an exposure to a genuine lack of racial segregation (which is not to say that Britain didn't have problems with racism - it did - it just didn't enforce formal segregation) and a useful introduction to the people they'd been sent to help.
+Nor was the exchange entirely one-way, as tens of thousands of Royal Navy, Royal Air Force, and Fleet Air Arm personnel were sent "stateside" for training, taking advantage of America's weather and wide-open (and enemy free) skies and harbours.

 The forerunner of the cruise missile, between June 1944 and 29 March 1945, around 8,000 V1s were fired at targets in southeastern England (mostly London) and Belgium (mostly Antwerp).
 It had a distinct pulsing sound to the engine hence the nickname "buzz bomb" or "doodlebug".
 When the engine stopped, that was when you took cover.

-They could be shot down by radar-guided anti-aircraft fire using proximity fuses or intercepted by fighters, with one Spitfire pilot reportedly flipping one over with his wing, though reports of this becoming a standard tactic were greatly exaggerated.* Eventually London was protected by a nearly impenetrable three-ring defense, with an outer ring of the fastest long-range fighters (Tempests and Mustangs) an middle ring of short ranged Spitfires and and inner ring of AA guns that collectively accounted for nearly 80% of the V1s launched towards the end of the campaign.
+They could be shot down by radar-guided anti-aircraft fire using proximity fuses or intercepted by fighters, with one Spitfire pilot reportedly flipping one over with his wing, though reports of this becoming a standard tactic were greatly exaggerated.* Eventually London was protected by a nearly impenetrable three-ring defense, with an outer ring of the fastest long-range fighters (Tempests, Mustangs, and later the Gloster Meteor, the first jet fighter to enter service) an middle ring of short ranged Spitfires and and inner ring of AA guns that collectively accounted for nearly 80% of the V1s launched towards the end of the campaign.

 The V-2 was the first ballistic missile and first man-made object launched into space, the progenitor of all modern rockets.
 Over 3,000 V-2s were launched by the German Wehrmacht against Allied targets in World War II.
 Unlike the V-1, they were completely impossible to stop; luckily, their accuracy left much to be desired, which Britain's Doublecross system worked hard to make worse with disinformation of the missiles' impact locations.